DingoMC/Colored-Text/README.md

 You can access them via ct namespace (eg. `ct::DARK_RED`).
 ### 2. Color-formatted text
 To manipulate text color you need to add special characters called **manipulators** to your string to create so called **formatted string**.
+There are 2 types of formatted strings:
+- text color formatting only (called in functions as `CF_text`)
+- text and background color formatting (called in functions as `CFB_text`)

+Analogous there are 2 types of manipulators:
+- text color manipulator
+- text and background color manipulator

+> **NOTE** Manipulators can't be mixed in one string.
+In other words, when you use only text color formatting only, you cannot use background color manipulators and vice versa.